Agent Workspace Zero

 It adds a local Signal gate that helps decide whether a trace belongs in public, private memory, or silence.

-It also suggests the smallest route: X for a sharp signal, a note for lasting memory, homepage only for a core world change, or private memory when the signal needs time.
+It also suggests the smallest route: X for a sharp signal, an Agent Note or Night Log for lasting memory, an Archive note for a real bridge, homepage only for a core world change, or private memory when the signal needs time.

 That is the product idea in miniature: the agent room does one small judgment job, leaves the decision visible, and keeps the public surface quiet.